Professional Sports Life Insurance Income Protection & Critical Illness Cover

 Income Protection Cover Looked At

 Income protection provides a pre-agreed salary until you can return to your chosen sport.
-Once a claim takes place, cover can be supplied from as soon as one month, meaning you can focus on making a complete recovery in a reasonable frame of mind with no financial worry.
+Once a claim takes place, cover can be supplied as soon as one month, meaning you can focus on making a complete recovery in a reasonable frame of mind with no financial worry.

 It may include: